ccoffrin/HFS-algorithm/README.md

 The core of this repository was developed by Alex Selby.
 The original source code is available [here](https://github.com/alex1770/QUBO-Chimera).
 In contrast to the original, this repository focuses on the algorithmic code and includes a containerized version of the software for testing on non-linux platforms.

+Note that this code diverged from the source-repository commit `cf627afbf501c7028659553272611a7e313da531` so that large files could be removed from the git history.

 # Installation